Using the Node Editor

 |Shader (includes ports such as Surface, Volume, etc.)||Green|

-You can hide any ports which are not being used by right-clicking the node, then from the context menu choose 'Hide Unused Sockets'.
+You can hide any ports which are not being used by selecting the node then right-clicking the title bar and from the context menu choose 'Hide Unused Sockets'.
 To show them again, bring up the context menu then choose 'Unhide Unused Sockets'.

 Making more space

 Some of the nodes are quite large and occupy a lot of space in the node editor.
 You can reduce this by double-clicking the node title bar.
-It will then shrink to show only the title bar and connections, as shown in the image above demonstrating the node title colours.
+It will then shrink to show only the title bar and connections, as shown in the section 'Resizing nodes' above.
+Alternatively, you can hide unused ports as described in the 'Node ports (or sockets)' section above.

 You can also close the node list and material settings panes by going to the 'Options' menu and unchecking both entries.

-This is exactly the same as in Cinema's Xpresso editor.
+This is done in the same way as Cinema's Xpresso editor.
 Drag with the mouse from one of the ports (or 'sockets') you want to connect to the other one.
 A 'rubber band' line will appear while dragging.
 When you get close to the second port, the line will snap to the port and the two connected ports will turn orange.

 To disconnect two ports, either: